+The Charter School shall make type 1 diabetes informational materials accessible to the parent or guardian of a pupil when the pupil is first enrolled in elementary school.
 The Charter School will provide an information sheet regarding type 2 diabetes to the parent or guardian of incoming 7th grade students, pursuant to Education Code Section 49452.7.
 The information sheet shall include, but not be limited to, all of the following:

 - 1. A description of type 2 diabetes. - 2.
 A description of the risk factors and warning signs associated with type 2 diabetes. - 3.
-A recommendation that students displaying or possibly suffering from risk factors or

-- 4. warning signs associated with type 2 diabetes should be screened for type 2 diabetes. - 5.
+A recommendation that students displaying or possibly suffering from risk factors or - 4. warning signs associated with type 2 diabetes should be screened for type 2 diabetes. - 5.
 A description of treatments and prevention methods of type 2 diabetes. - 6.
 A description of the different types of diabetes screening tests available.